fss1/ntp_checker/README.md

 + Row title allows the graph to be collapsed but looks cluttered if a graph title is also used.
 Graph title can be blank (but remains as a hover over link to access the edit menu)
 + Settings (the cog) -> Rows, allows title to be added.
 Settings -> Links are also very useful
++ For each dashboard, time (X axis) can be _utc_ or _browser_.
+This is selected for each dashboard via the Manage Dashboard cog -> Settings -> Timezone.
+Time should be displayed as utc - beware that the Grafana default is _browser_
 + The period configuration (top left) allows auto refresh to be defined (1 min seems sensible) change from default of off
 + For an offset graph, Y left set to 0.05 max and -0.05 min works well
 + Row pop out menu, Set Row height to 350px